weblyzard/inscriptis/README.rst

     "b": ["emphasis"],
    }

-The following code demonstrates how inscriptis' annotation capabilities can be used within a program:
+The code below demonstrates how inscriptis' annotation capabilities can be used within a program:

 .. code-block:: python